MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/contributor-guide.md

 ### ToC.xml for Help Server is different from the TOC.md file

 Microsoft does not currently maintain the ToC.xml file and does not add new features to it.
-While the Help Server component is still supported, [it will be deprecated in 2021 release wave 1](/dynamics365-release-plan/2020wave2/smb/dynamics365-business-central/deprecation-legacy-dynamics-nav-help-server-component-).
+While the Help Server component is still supported, [it was deprecated in 2021 release wave 1](/dynamics365-release-plan/2020wave2/smb/dynamics365-business-central/deprecation-legacy-dynamics-nav-help-server-component-).
 As a result, it contains links that are broken as described in the previous section.

 ### Translated content is not available